pyvideo/steve/docs/commandline.rst

 ..
 Note::

-   This is a conceptual example!
-Only some of this is vaguely implemented!
+   This is a quick tutorial---you don't have to use steve like this.
+Use it in a way that makes your work easier!

 1. Install steve.